Last updated: 4/9/2014

 Several PowerPoint presentations are embedded within this module: One covers analytical solutions for two-dimensional conduction, including the graphical depiction of results.
 A second includes checking and interpreting numerical solutions; while a third derives all needed governing heat balance equations.
 The fourth comprises a step-by-step tutorial for the case shown in the graphic above.
 The Help Topics included in HTT_2dss provides an even more thorough discussion of program operation, as well as the important physical and numerical aspects of this classical engineering problem.

-For this module and several others, our laboratory director, Mr. T.C.Scott, has developed desktop experiments from which the whole class takes data.
+For this module and several others, our former laboratory director, Mr. T.C.Scott, developed desktop experiments from which the whole class takes data.
 In the one seen here an electric analog is used to model steady-state conduction in a two-dimensional fin - thus reinforcing the idea of approximating a continuous system by a "lumped" one.
 The brown resistors represent conductive resistance between adjacent cells; while the turquoise ones represent the convective resistance between the fin and the ambient air.
+Before digital computers, electrical analogs such as this one were a staple of heat transfer laboratories.

 Copies of our HTT_2dss module